garbagetown/guideline/source_en/ArchitectureInDetail/ExceptionHandling.rst

     :depth: 4
     :local:

-This chapter talks about exception handling mechanism for web applications created using this guideline.
+This chapter describes exception handling mechanism for web applications created using this guideline.

 Overview
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 This section illustrates handling of exceptions occurring within the boundary of Spring MVC.
-The overall flow is as follows:
+The scope of description is as follows:

 .. figure:: ./images/exception-handling-description-target.png
   :alt: description target